Recovery Using an Emergency Boot Device (Junos OS)

 Depending on the situation, you should try to perform the following steps before you perform the recovery installation:

 Ensure you have an emergency recovery disk to use during the installation.
-When the router or switch is first shipped, an emergency recovery disk is provided with it.
+When the device is first shipped, an emergency recovery disk is provided with it.
 For instructions on creating an emergency boot device, see Creating an Emergency Boot Device for Routers

 Copy the existing configuration in the file /config/juniper.conf.gz from the device to a remote system.
 For extra safety, you can also copy the backup configurations (the files named /config/juniper.conf.n, where n is a number from 0 through 9).